 Case law has repeatedly re-emphasised the importance of considering ADR and has examined the cost consequences of failing to do so.
-Nevertheless, while a recent report by the Civil Justice Council in December 2018 advocated several methods to encourage parties to use ADR, it did not recommend making it compulsory.

-In PGF II SA v OMFS Company Ltd [2013] EWCA Civ 1288 (as applied in R (on the application of Crawford) v Newcastle Upon Tyne University [2014] EWHC 1197 (Admin)), for instance, it was made clear that simply ignoring an invitation to participate in ADR is generally unreasonable, and may lead to potentially severe costs sanctions.
+In PGF II SA v OMFS Company Ltd [2013] EWCA Civ 1288 (as applied in R (on the application of Crawford) v Newcastle Upon Tyne University [2014] EWHC 1197 (Admin)), for instance, it was made clear that simply ignoring an invitation to participate in ADR is generally unreasonable and may lead to potentially severe costs sanctions.